 Next add tomato paste, soy sauce and worcestershire sauce.

 Tip #2 – I freeze my leftover tomato sauce sectioned off in plastic baggies so I can just snap one off the next time I have a recipe that calls for it.

-Next add 1 can chicken broth.
+Next add 1 can chicken or beef broth.